How To Replace Wood Staircase Spindles With Iron Balusters

 Step 6: Place the baluster shoes

-For the flat baluster shoes, slide two shoes to the middle of each baluster making sure the bottom of each shoe is facing the end of the baluster and tape in the middle with painter's tape to hold them out of your way.
+For the flat baluster shoes, slide two shoes to the center of each baluster.
+Make sure the bottom of each shoe is facing the end of the baluster (the part that will go into the hole).
+Use painter's tape to temporarily hold them in place and keep them out of the way while you install the balusters.

-For the angled baluster shoes pay close attention!
-Slide two angled baluster shoes to the middle of each baluster making sure the bottom of each shoe is facing the end of the baluster and that the angles are going in opposite directions to mimic the angle of the base rail and the hand rail. - We messed up on one of these and didn't realize until it was dry so we had to cut it out and do it again.
+For the angled baluster shoes pay extra close attention!
+Slide two angled baluster shoes to the center of each baluster, making sure the bottom of each shoe is facing the correct end and that the angles are going in opposite directions to mimic the angle of the base rail and the hand rail. - We messed up on one of these and didn't realize until it was dry so we had to cut it out and do it again.
+Learn from our mistake!

 Tip: If you’re installing a decorative baluster every couple of balusters, count out which holes will have a decorative baluster and place a small piece of painter’s tape next to the base rail hole to mark which ones will be decorative.

-The cutting was the scariest part of this project but installing iron balusters is actually really easy.
+The cutting was the scariest part of this project but installing the wrought iron spindles was surprisingly easy.

-Once you have your balusters cut, squeeze liquid nails into the hole in both the base rail and the hand rail about ⅓ full.
+Once you have your iron stair spindles cut, squeeze liquid nails into the hole in both the base rail and the hand rail about ⅓ full.

 Then slide the top of the baluster into the handrail hole pressing upward to allow the bottom of the baluster to clear the base rail and go into the base rail hole.